Sponsorship obligation and work visa holder resignation Australia

 • apply to a court for a civil penalty order of up to AUD66,000 for a corporation and AUD13,320 for an individual for each failure.

-Those who hold a sponsorship and have been approved as standard business sponsors must follow extensive reporting and record-keeping duties, in addition to ensuring that immigration laws and wider Australian laws are met. this is to avoid any breach of the sponsorship obligations.
+Those businesses that have been approved as standard business sponsors by the Department of Home Affairs must follow extensive reporting and record-keeping duties, in addition to ensuring that immigration laws and wider Australian laws are met.

 If you would like to speak to one of our immigration experts about your sponsorship duties or recruiting skilled workers under the work visa Australia program, call us now on +61 7 3040 8444 or complete our online enquiry form.